 So our current criminal justice system is clearly very biased.
-So the advocates of algorithms say, well, let's make this objective, right?
+So the advocates of algorithms say, well, let's make this objective.
 Let's make this a mathematical process that just looks statistically at past data and tries to make guesses about future data.
-And this has led to fascinating debates, just not just in computer science.
-You know, there's a book out by one of our external faculty, Michael Kearns called the ethical algorithm, but also within law and political science and ethics and civil rights.
-And cause again, there's this assumption that the future will look like the past.
+And this has led to fascinating debates, not just in computer science.
+There's a book out by one of our external faculty, Michael Kearns called the ethical algorithm, but also within law and political science and ethics and civil rights.
+Again, there's this assumption that the future will look like the past.

 Cris Moore (30m 6s):

 Now on the one hand, looking at data from the past can teach us a lot.
 The fact is that most people who commit a lot of minor crimes and even some major crimes are very unlikely to commit a violent act and actually hurt someone while awaiting their trial.
-If you look at the fraction of people who, who get rearrested for a violent offense while awaiting their trial, it's actually quite a small fraction.
-And it's pretty clear that many of the people we're detaining now could be safely released that way they can get on with their lives, take care of their kids.
-And most of them will in fact show up to court and face the music and the in the court system.
+If you look at the fraction of people who get rearrested for a violent offense while awaiting their trial, it's actually quite a small fraction.
+And it's pretty clear that many of the people we're detaining now could be safely released.
+That way they can get on with their lives, take care of their kids and most of them will in fact show up to court and face the music and the in the court system.